 CPSA emergency register

 As per clause 9(2) of the Physicians, Surgeons, Osteopaths and Physician Assistants Profession Regulation, CPSA Registrar, Dr. Scott McLeod, activated an Emergency Register on March 19, 2020.

 The CPSA Emergency Register allows physicians currently registered in another province or territory to temporarily work in Alberta during emergency circumstances.
 This registration is free, and there is no formal registration process.
 Here is our criteria to apply:

 Interested physicians must:

-- be on the general register (and unrestricted) in another Canadian jurisdiction.
+- be on the general register (and unrestricted) in another Canadian jurisdiction;

-- send us a Certificate of Professional Conduct (CPC) from the jurisdiction(s) they are currently registered in (verbal confirmation from their College will be acceptable).
+- send us a Certificate of Professional Conduct (CPC) from the jurisdiction(s) they are currently registered in (verbal confirmation from their College will be acceptable);

-- confirm that they have CMPA membership.
+- confirm they have CMPA membership;

 The CPSA Emergency Register expires after 60 days.
 Physicians may renew beyond this point.

-Lastly, the CMPA will extend assistance to physicians are providing care outside of their usual field of practice or in a different province.
+Lastly, the CMPA will extend assistance to physicians who are providing care outside of their usual field of practice or in a different province.